-A huge range of statistical resources can be found via the Library catalogue and databases.
+A huge range of statistical resources can be found via the Library collection and databases.

-OR when searching databases or the catalogue for statistics, simply add the word 'statistics' into your search.
+OR when searching databases or the collection for statistics, simply add the word 'statistics' into your search.

 The Library provides access to a wide range of video content through a number of key video databases, including:

-OR When searching the library catalogue, use the Refine my Results menu to refine the Resource Type to Audio Visual
+OR When searching the library collection, use the Refine my Results menu to refine the Resource Type to Audio Visual

 |Find Conference Papers|